Loops with exponent three in all isotopes: van Rees' conjecture

 By computer search, we have established that there are no van Rees loops of orders $15$ or $21$.
 Hence the smallest possible order for a counterexample to van Rees' conjecture is $33$.
-Also, given \cref{c:sublpclosed}, we conclude that every subloop of a van Rees loop has order $m\equiv3\mod6$ where $m$ is a power of $3$ or $m\ge 33$.
+Also, given \cref{c:sublpclosed}, we conclude that every subloop of a van Rees loop has order $m\equiv 3\mod 6$ where $m$ is a power of $3$ or $m\ge 33$.
+Regarding the order of subloops, we can also say this: